-Liew Seng Aun studied in Tunku Abdul Rahman College and passed his Association of Chartered Certified Accountants ("ACCA") professional examinations in 1995.
+Liew Seng Aun graduated from Tunku Abdul Rahman University College (Formerly known as Tunku Abdul Rahman College) and passed his Association of Chartered Certified Accountants ("ACCA") professional examinations in 1995.
 He also holds a Master of Business Administration specialising in Finance from the University of Leicester, United Kingdom.
-In 2018, he passed the Module 12 and Module 19 Licensing Examinations by the Securities Development Corporation ("SIDC"), which is under the Securities Commission Malaysia ('SC").
+In 2018, he took and passed the Module 12 and Module 19 Licensing Examinations by the Securities Industry Development Corporation ("SIDC"), which is under the Securities Commission Malaysia ('SC").
 He is a member of Malaysian Institute of Accountants ("MIA") and a Fellow member of the ACCA.
 He is also a member of Chartered Tax Institute of Malaysia, Institute of Internal Auditors Malaysia and Malaysia Institute of Management.

-Liew Seng Aun has about 25 years of working experiences in the fields of accounting, financial management, taxation, internal audit, internal control, risk management, corporate governance, company secretarial and other related corporate functions.
+Liew Seng Aun has more than 25 years of working experiences in the fields of accounting, financial management, taxation, internal audit, internal control, risk management, corporate governance, company secretarial and other related corporate functions.